-To explore the predictors associated with outdoor chemical use and to investigate additional predictors associated with water consumption, a questionnaire was mailed to selected homes in the large landscape sample.
+Questionnaires were mailed to selected homes in the large landscape sample to explore the predictors associated with outdoor chemical use and to investigate additional predictors associated with water consumption, .
 All sites with xeriscaped landscapes (Buffalograss, reduced turf areas, and no grass) were mailed a questionnaire (N=150).
 Residential sites categorized as partial xeriscape (Bermuda or mixed grass) or traditional landscapes (largely St. Augustine grass) were randomly selected to participate (N=290).
 The total response rate was 62%.